Landmarks of Lennox: Lake Ainsworth

 Potential solutions include a controversial closure of the eastern road, approved by Ballina Shire Council several times since first moved in 2007 and finally in January 2016.

-Sources: Landcare group, Lake Ainsworth and Surrounds Restoration Project, Lennox Head Residents Association Inc c 1994; Spyker M 2015, ‘Good and Bad News for Water’, The Lennox Wave, November, p18; Fry H, 2015, ‘Lake Ainsworth-From Ballina Environment Society’, The Lennox Wave, February, accessed 20.01.16; Lennox Head Heritage Committee
+Sources (power and motor boats): Landcare group, Lake Ainsworth and Surrounds Restoration Project, Lennox Head Residents Association Inc c 1994; Spyker M 2015, ‘Good and Bad News for Water’, The Lennox Wave, November, p18; Fry H, 2015, ‘Lake Ainsworth-From Ballina Environment Society’, The Lennox Wave, February, accessed 20.01.16; Lennox Head Heritage Committee

 Readers with information on this or other Landmarks of Lennox, please contact Robyn Hargrave by phone 0412 660 994, email firstname.lastname@example.org.